 When the Warner siblings howled on a plane because their feeling were hurt

 There is a scene where the siblings are flying on a plane.
-They sit together, and complain to Hello Nurse about hurting their feelings.
+They sit together, and complain to Hello Nurse and a man that they tormented about hurting their feelings.
 So, they howl like dogs.

 I saw this clip on YouTube through a compilation of different clips from the show.
 Although I don’t know the context behind it, it cracks me up.